-1210 Medical-Surgical Nursing I. (10) Prerequisites: BIO 2511, BIO 2513, MAT 1313, NUR 1111, PSY 1513.
+Medical-Surgical Nursing I. (10) Prerequisites: BIO 2511, BIO 2513, MAT 1313, NUR 1101, NUR 1110, PSY 1513.
 Corequisites: BIO 2521, BIO 2523, ENG 1113, EPY 2533.

-This beginning medical-surgical nursing course focuses on the roles of the nurse, utilization of critical thinking, nursing process, six basic needs, growth and development, and scientific principles from the biological, physical, and psychosocial sciences.
-While focusing on the process of learning, students plan and provide evidence-based competent care to patients in diverse health care settings.
-The patient's position on the wellness-illness continuum is recognized as the student focuses on the patient's cultural diversity and response to illness.
-Emphasis is placed on nutrition, pharmacology, diagnostic studies, communication skills, dosage calculations, and continued development of technology skills.
-Six lecture and twelve clinical hours per week.
+This beginning medical-surgical nursing course focuses on the roles of the nurse, utilization of critical thinking, nursing process, patient needs, growth and development, and scientific principles from the biological, physical, and psychosocial sciences.
+While focus on the process of learning, they plan and provide care to patients in diverse health care settings.
+Students are assisted to further their knowledge and expertise in the development of the NLN competencies of human flourishing, nursing judgment, professional identity, and spirit of inquiry.
+The patient's position on the wellness-illness continuum is recognized as the student deals with the patient's response to illness.
+Emphasis is placed on nutrition, pharmacology, diagnostic tests, verbal and written communication, and dosage calculations.
+The course is six theory hours and twelve clinical hours per week for the semester.

 2012 Professional Nursing Forum III.
 (2) Prerequisite: Acceptance and enrollment in the PRCC Associate Degree Nursing program and membership in the Student Nurse Association (SNA).

 This nursing elective course is a continuation of NUR 1012 Professional Nursing Forum II.
 Two lecture hours per week.

 2104 Women's Health and Newborn Nursing.
-(4) Prerequisites: BIO 2511, BIO 2513, BIO 2521, BIO 2523, ENG 1113, EPY 2533, MAT 1313, NUR 1111, NUR 1210, NUR 2107 (if applicable), PSY 1513.
+(4) Prerequisites: BIO 2511, BIO 2513, BIO 2521, BIO 2523, ENG 1113, EPY 2533, MAT 1313, NUR 1101, NUR 1110, NUR 1210, NUR 2107 (if applicable), PSY 1513.
 Corequisites: BIO 2921, BIO 2923, NUR 2115, SPT 1113 or SPT 2163.

-This course is focused on the theory and practice of women's health and newborn nursing with emphasis on the nursing process, the six basic needs, and the principles of growth and development through evidence-based competent care.
-The roles of the nurse as provider of care, manager of care, and member within the discipline of nursing are further developed in this specialty area in diverse health care settings.
+This course is focused on the theory and practice of women's health and newborn nursing with emphasis on the nursing process, patient needs, and the principles of growth and development through evidence-based competent care.
+In this specialty area students are assisted to further their knowledge and expertise in the development of the NLN competencies of human flourishing, nursing judgment, professional identity, and spirit of inquiry, in diverse healthcare course.
 Nutrition, diagnostic studies, pharmacology, and culture are integrated throughout the course.
 The patient's position on the wellness-illness continuum is recognized as the student focuses on the patient's cultural diversity and response to illness.
 Critical thinking, dosage calculations, communication skills, and development of technology skills are enhanced.
-Three lecture hours per week for the semester and nine clinical hours per week for eight weeks.
+The course is six theory hours and nine clinical hours per week for eight weeks.